mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 {{descriptive
 #### Secrets (DM Only)
 1. **The Vision:** Saw a massive battle coming to Kaer Thandros—worse than the Dragon Crisis.
 Siege weapons, dark magic, armies beyond counting.
 He's quietly stockpiling supplies and training healers.
 2. **The Survivor's Guilt:** Still dreams of the men who died at Iron Pass.
-Sometimes questions whether he truly heard Thoran, or just his own desperate will to survive.
+Sometimes questions whether he truly heard Mordain, or just his own desperate will to survive.
 3. **The Deserter Sanctuary:** Secretly shelters soldiers who've deserted due to trauma rather than cowardice.
 Helps them find peace before turning themselves in or starting new lives.
 4. **The Forbidden Ritual:** Knows a prayer that can bind a dying soldier's soul to his weapon, creating a guardian spirit.
 It's not heresy, but the church leadership would disapprove.
 He's done it twice.
 5. **The Traitor's Confession:** A dying soldier confessed to selling information to enemies.
 Tormund is bound by confession's sanctity but knows the name of someone who should be investigated.